ajoydas/hobbits/specs/spec.md

 Nodes may send `HELLO` to other peers when they exchange messages for the first time or when their state changes to let them know new blocks are available.

-Nodes can send `HELLO` messages to each other to exchange information on their status:
+Nodes can send `HELLO` messages to each other to exchange information on their status, with the following information contained in the body of the message:

 ```python
 {